 Internal Lectures and Seminar Programmes

 The University Consortium is committed to increasing the number of lectures and seminars at each of our member institutions on Euro-Atlantic related issues.
 These events, benefiting both students and faculty, supplement your university’s regular curriculum in order to support the work being done inside individual institutions, which in turn strengthens the work being done among our entire network.
-New events will be scheduled throughout the year, and across our network of member institutions.

 Joint-Research Grant Programme